 WHY AREN’T YOU POSTING ON SOCIAL MEDIA?

 - Google puts lots of stock in social media.
 Although it’s debatable whether it’s actually a ranking factor in search results, published research indicates that “social popularity helps rankings on Google,” says Search Engine Optimization (SEO) guru Neil Patel.
 A page 1 listing for your business is next to impossible without an active social media presence.
 Bing has always considered social media as a ranking factor.
-Need another reason?

 - Savvy potential customers aren’t just looking for a website when they’re researching your business these days, they’re also looking for your social media presence.
-Keep in mind that Facebook is a search engine and occasionally shows up on page 1 of search before your website.
+Keep in mind that Facebook is a search engine and occasionally shows up on page 1 of a search before your website.
 A Facebook page is another opportunity to rank and another opportunity to attract business.